Personal C++ notes

 Anonymous unions cannot define functions or non-public variables.

-Like arrays, classes and structures without constructors or private or protected data are classified as aggregates, and can be initialized with initializer lists.
-The list values need not have the same type, and can include other classes or structures:
+Aggregates can be initialized with initializer lists.
+The list values can include other classes or structures:

 struct tOpt {